 Making a phone call while you’re driving and you’re not hands-free is dangerous – that’s a well-known fact.
 It’s also against the law.
-Did you know that an with using a mobile phone on Irish roads every day?
+Did you know that an average of 68 people are caught and charged with using a mobile phone on Irish roads every day?
 And it’s not just making phone calls either.
 Many drivers stopped by gardai are using their smartphones to post to social media, take selfies and even live stream behind the wheel.

 Now seems like an excellent time to remind ourselves what is and isn’t allowed, and share some valuable tips to help all drivers stay within the law.